 Rights to research data

 11.2.
-The Contractor shall not, and shall procure that each Collaborator shall not, enter into any agreement with any third party that:
+Unless agreed otherwise with the Authority, the The Contractor shall not, and shall procure that each Collaborator shall not, enter into any agreement with any third party that:

 11.2.1. limits or restricts the use of Research Data held by the Contractor and/or Collaborator; and/or